Book an appointment with a SAIT learning strategist

 Check out the links below for more tips and information on overcoming procrastination.

 Once you've created your plan and followed it (to the best you can), the final step in our process is to evaluate your progress.
 How did the plan go?
 Did you stick with it?
-Were there any trouble points set you off track?
+Were there any trouble points which set you off track?

 If you're having trouble sticking to your plan, the first step is to identify possible reasons why the plan didn't work out.
 Here are some common ones: